Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Model Identifiability with Multiple Operators

 We first focus on the noiseless case to study the intrinsic identifiability problems associated to having only incomplete measurement data.
-The effect of noise will be discussed in~\Cref{sec: noise}.
-In this section, we assume that we observe a set of $N$ training \red{measurement data} $y_i$, where the $i$th signal is observed via $A_{g_i}\in \mathbb{R}^{m\times n}$, one of $\ntransf$ linear operators with $m<n$, i.e.,
+The effect of noise will be discussed in~\Cref{sec: noise}. \JT{In this section, we assume that we observe the measurement sets $\yset_g=A_g\signalset$ defined as}

+\JT{for $g=1,\dots,\ntransf$.
+In practice, we will only observe a finite number of measurements $y_i$,} where the $i$th signal is associated to one of $\ntransf$ linear operators with $m<n$, i.e.,

 where $g_i \in \{1,\dots,\ntransf\}$ and $i=1,\dots,N$.
-While we assume that the measurement operator $A_{g_i}$ is known for all observed signals, it is important to note that we do not know a priori if two observations $(y_i,A_{g_i})$ and $(y_{i'},A_{g_{i'}})$ are related to the same\footnote{If $p(x)$ is continuous and $x_i$ is drawn iid from $p(x)$, observing such pair has probability 0.} signal $x_i$.
+While we assume that the measurement operator $A_{g_i}$ is known for all observed signals, it is important to note that we do not know a priori if two observations $(y_i,A_{g_i})$ and $(y_{i'},A_{g_{i'}})$ are related to the same\footnote{\JT{The Noise2Noise approach~\citep{lehtinen2018noise2noise} does require such pairs of observations, which is impractical in many real-world settings.
+The theory presented here does not require such an assumption. }} \JT{underlying signal $x$}.
 We assume that all operators have the same number of measurements $m$ throughout most of this section, however we also discuss the case of different number of measurements in~\Cref{subsec: different m}.
 We begin with a simple toy example illustrating this observation model:

 \begin{example}[One-dimensional toy model] Consider a one-dimensional linear subspace spanned by a triangular signal $\phi \in \R{n}$, i.e., $x_i= c_{i}\phi\in\signalset\subset\mathbb{R}^{n}$ with $c_{i}\in \R{}$, which is only partially observed through a simple masking operator, as illustrated in \Cref{fig:ex 3.1}.
 The single sensing operator does not provide information outside the observed part, thus there are infinitely many one-dimensional models that fit the observed measurements.
 However, if we also obtain measurements through multiple masks $A_{g_i}$, then identifying the model becomes feasible.
 In this case, solving both model identification and signal recovery problem boils down to low rank matrix completion of the measurement matrix $[y_1,\dots,y_N]$. \end{example}